Originally Published: 24 April 2024

 I’ll be publishing my findings in a white paper later this autumn, but ahead of my full report here are 5 insights that have begun to emerge from my conversations with some of the UK’s most senior marketing folk.

-1. Brand management:
+- Brand management:

 The senior B2C marketers that participated all understood the value of effective brand management and the balance needed between sophisticated mass marketing and targeted sales activation for optimal results.
-The B2C marketers that I spoke to all understood that if you stop the mass marketing, you’ll be ‘ok for a few months, then it will bite’.
-The long fuels the short – and vice versa.
-Senior marketers also revealed that times of economic uncertainty also presented them with opportunities to secure excess share of voice (ESOV) in their sector – which some had used to their advantage.
+The B2C marketers that I spoke to all understood that “if you stop the mass marketing, you’ll be ok for a few months, then it will bite”.
+They recognised that the long (mass marketing/brand awareness) fuels the short (sales marketing) – and vice versa.

 Within B2B, many senior marketers surveyed knew they should be doing more brand marketing, but the emphasis from their respective C-suites was on targeted sales activation.
 Many suggested that there was a lack of understanding of the power of successful brand management at board-level.
 B2B marketers also reported that marketing tactics were seen mostly perceived of as a cost, rather than an investment.

-1. Research:
+- Research:

-The senior marketers I spoke with fell into 3 camps: the first where their organisation sees the unassailable logic of diagnosis and research as part of the marketing function and makes funds available for them to pursue this.
+The senior marketers I spoke with fell into 3 camps: the first was where their organisation sees the unassailable logic of diagnosis and research as part of the marketing function and makes funds available to pursue this.
 The second: where they recognise the need for research – but the research is only undertaken every few years, or must be gleaned from another departments research project.
 Third: organisations that either do not recognise the importance of research or are unable/unwilling to spend the money needed to do the research.

 Observation: Successful marketers never compromise on market knowledge and research.
 Industry knowledge is not the same as customer and competitor knowledge.
 Research on your customers and your competition to validate hypothesis – from brand association to sales funnels, alongside tracking all available results – should be a non-negotiable and essential part of your marketing process.
 With new AI apps providing fast, cost-effective research data, there should be no excuses when it comes to undertaking the requisite research to power the best decision making in your marketing plans.

-1. Planning process:
+- Planning process:

 Observation: Failure to communicate simple marketing strategy so that everyone understands your thinking (and the role they may have to play), to your team, to sales and to the FD can derail the best marketing plans.
 A number of senior marketers revealed that they had leapfrogged one or other of these critical marketing planning disciplines in the past – and then lived to regret it.
-The most successful marketers do not make this error.

-1. Organisational behaviour:
+- Organisational behaviour:

-A number of successful senior marketers surveyed spent a considerable amount of their time hunting for and then recruiting the best available talent to take their marketing to the next level.
+A number of successful senior marketers surveyed spent a considerable amount of their available time hunting for and then recruiting the best available talent to take their marketing to the next level.

 The best marketing leaders openly acknowledge that they are only as good as their team.
 They delegate responsibility to their capable marketing managers, and prioritise time spent building out their marketing team’s skill set.